stsp/libi86/README.md

 #### Customizing the test suite run

-Instead of just saying `make check`, you can specify options to the test suite to specify how the tests are run, via the `$(TESTSUITEFLAGS)` makefile variable, e.g.
+Instead of just saying `make check`, you can specify options to the test suite to control how the tests are run, via the `$(TESTSUITEFLAGS)` makefile variable.
+E.g.:

   * &nbsp;`make check TESTSUITEFLAGS='--x-test-underlying --x-with-dosemu=/`_path-to_`/dosemu'`
   * &nbsp;`make check TESTSUITEFLAGS='16'` &nbsp;# run _only_ test #16